Dynamic Propagation of Mode III Cracks in a Lattice Boltzmann Method for Solids: Introduction

-In a previous work~\cite{schluter_lattice_2021} we have shown the possibilities of non-lattice conforming boundary conditions for stationary mode-III cracks, formulated for Yan's~\cite{yan_lattice_2000} LBM for waves.
-Based on this, we present here an extension to dynamic crack propagation within the LBM for solids.
+Now we directly build on this by introducing the extension to dynamic crack propagation.
+It is our intention to demonstrate that crack growth can be modeled with the LBM in a way that is in agreement with classical fracture mechanics.
+However, the comparison to competing approaches such as finite element simulations of phase field models for fracture~\cite{kuhn_continuum_2010, borden_phase-field_2012} and the {X-FEM}~\cite{moes_finite_1999} is beyond the scope of this work.
 In essence, handling dynamic cracks is reduced to a post-processing of lattice sites, without a need for remeshing due to the fixed grid.
 The criterion for crack propagation that we employ is based on the concept of stress intensity factors (SIFs) by Irwin~\cite{irwin_analysis_1957}.
 The SIF characterizes the load on the crack tip and is evaluated via the elastic fields in the vicinity of the crack tip in our approach.

 Our work is structured as follows.
 First a short background on continuum and fracture mechanics is given in Sec.~\ref{sec:mechanics}, followed by a review of the LBM for waves in Sec.~\ref{sec:lbm}.
 Next, in Sec.~\ref{sec:implementation}, we present the algorithm and discuss details regarding the implementation of crack propagation and fracture criteria.
 In Sec.~\ref{sec:numerics} numerical results are shown for two problems.
-In this first example we do not employ any fracture criterion to decide whether a crack will propagate, but simply force the crack to grow at a certain speed.
+In order to demonstrate the agreement with classical fracture mechanics and to increase the reliability of our approach, we deliberately chose relatively simple problems for which an analytical benchmark solution exists.
+In the first example we do not employ any fracture criterion to decide whether a crack will propagate, but simply force the crack to grow at a certain speed.
 For this case, we demonstrate that the LBM is able to predict the elastic fields surrounding a moving crack tip, i.e. the SIF, in agreement with analytic solutions.

 In the second numerical example, the implementation of the fracture criterion is tested and it is shown that, in our algorithm, a crack propagates if the fracture criterion is fulfilled.